montchr/montchr.github.io/resume.md

 *June 2012 – May 2014*

-- Redesigned site in 2012.
+- Redesigned site in 2012
-- Developed new features, maintenance, designed unique pages for special issues.
+- Developed new features, maintenance, designed unique pages for special issues
-- Led production on a longform multimedia story.
+- Led production on a longform multimedia story
-- Collaborated with section editors on web-exclusive content.
+- Collaborated with section editors on web-exclusive content
-- Responded to support requests.
+- Responded to support requests
-- Posted articles every week prior to hiring an Assistant Web Editor in spring 2013.
+- Posted articles every week prior to hiring an Assistant Web Editor in spring 2013

 #### Awards